intel/rohd-hcl/doc/components/arbiter.md

 # Arbiters

-ROHD HCL implements a generic `abstract` [`Arbiter`](https://intel.github.io/rohd-hcl/rohd_hcl/Arbiter-class.html) class that other arbiters can extend.
+ROHD-HCL implements a generic `abstract` [`Arbiter`](https://intel.github.io/rohd-hcl/rohd_hcl/Arbiter-class.html) class that other arbiters can extend.
 It accepts a `List` of `requests`, where each request is a `1-bit` signal indicating that there is a request for a resource.
 The output `grants` is a `List` where each element corresponds to the request with the same index.
 The arbiter implementation decides how to select which request receives a grant.

 ## Stateful Arbiter